codingben/kubevirt-disk-uploader/README.md

 ## About

-A tool designed to automate the extraction of disks from KubeVirt Virtual Machines, package them into [Docker images](https://kubevirt.io/user-guide/virtual_machines/disks_and_volumes/#containerdisk), and upload them to the container registry.
+A tool designed to automate the extraction of disks from KubeVirt Virtual Machines, package them into [Container Disks](https://kubevirt.io/user-guide/virtual_machines/disks_and_volumes/#containerdisk), and upload them to the Container Registry.

 ## Workflow

-KubeVirt Disk Uploader -> KubeVirt VM Export -> VM Export Proxy & Server -> Download VM Disk -> Build New Disk Container -> Push To Container Registry
+KubeVirt Disk Uploader -> Download VM Disk -> Build New Container Disk -> Push To Container Registry

 ## Installation

-This pod below will create a new KubeVirt VM Export object which start a new `virt-exportserver` container, by running `virtctl vmexport ...` to download the disk image from the desired Virtual Machine.
-Once downloaded, the exported disk image will be copied to a new container image that is uploaded to the container registry.

 ```
 kubectl apply -f kubevirt-disk-uploader.yaml